After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 1. JNH Lifestyles ENSI Collection 1 Person

-If you’re looking for a one-person infrared sauna, this is easily the best on the market.
+If you’re looking for a one-person infrared sauna, this is easily the top dog on the market.
 It combines all the key features into a single comfortable package, one that’s constructed to give users years of comfort without having to worry about expensive maintenance.
 It’s built to energy efficient standards, too, helping you to keep down your energy bills even as you enjoy the sauna.
 In short, this is the gold standard for this type of product – and taking a brief look at the included features should clue most consumers into exactly why this sauna is a standout product.

 Above all else, this is a comfortable sauna.
 It’s got great features like premium speakers and an auxiliary jack for those who want to listen to music, but the most comfortable addition is easily the digital control module that allows users to get the temperature of the sauna just right.
 There are a host of other features that make this sauna stand out, including easy assembly and a narrow profile that makes it easier to fit into confined spaces.
 All in all, this is the kind of sauna that really demonstrates exactly what you can get in an infrared model.